 What is the difference between Prime Rib and Ribeye Steaks?

-The prime rib is a roast with more muscle and fat.
+The standing rib roast is a roast with more muscle and fat.
 Ribeye is a steak cut from the prime rib roast.

 You need only four ingredients to slow-roast a prime rib!
 We use simply salt, pepper, and olive oil.
 The important part is having the perfect cut of beef to roast to make the best prime rib recipe.

 - 8 lb.
 Certified Angus Beef® brand Boneless Rib Roast

 - 1 Tbsp.
 Kosher salt